3D MOSAIC: A Co-Design Approach Spanning Device and Integration Technologies, Architectures and Algorithms for Large Energy Benefits

 Background

 Computation demands today far exceed the capabilities of existing systems.
-Large amounts of data are collected on “edge” devices, then transmitted and processed in the cloud, using many energy-hungry central processing units, GPUs and TPUs that are connected to energy-hungry memories.
-To reduce the amount of energy used and improve overall energy efficiency, one approach would be to perform computation on the edge devices themselves thereby reducing transmission of data and processing by the cloud.
+Large amounts of data are collected on “edge” devices, then transmitted and processed in the cloud, using many energy-hungry central processing units, GPUs, and TPUs that are connected to energy-hungry memories.
+To reduce the amount of energy used and improve overall energy efficiency, one approach would be to perform computation on the edge devices thereby reducing the transmission of data and processing by the cloud.
 However, there are several challenges with this.
-Edge systems are highly constrained, and traditional approaches traditional approaches to improving computing are stalling: computing systems are increasingly dominated by the time and energy shuttling data back- and-forth between the compute chip and the memory chip (memory wall); traditional (transistor) miniaturization will eventually stop in a decade (miniaturization wall); and many existing algorithms aren’t well-suited for hardware implementations especially for highly-constrained edge systems.
+Edge systems are highly constrained, and traditional approaches to improving computing are stalling: computing systems are increasingly dominated by the time and energy shuttling data back-and-forth between the compute chip and the memory chip (memory wall); traditional (transistor) miniaturization will eventually stop in a decade (miniaturization wall); and many existing algorithms aren’t well-suited for hardware implementations, especially for highly-constrained edge systems.

 Project Goal